 - Big kids can frost the cake themselves but may appreciate learning a few techniques or your help ensuring that it’s evenly covered.

 Tweens and teens can own the entire process, especially if they have some experience in the kitchen.
-They can bake the cake themselves, whether from a recipe or a mix, and make the frosting.
-They can decide on, and execute their vision.
 They can test and tweak recipes, take photos, and plan ahead to next time they want to bake and decorate a cake.
 And they can watch cake decorating tutorials for specific techniques or ideas.

-One thing I can promise you is that the kids will LOVE baking and decorating their own cakes!
+One thing we can promise you is that the kids will LOVE baking and decorating their own cakes!
 Probably as much as eating them.